jcummingsutk/diabetes_ml_classifier/README.md

 to have a maximize recall.
 Good is in the sense that we still want our classifier to have reasonable accuracy.

+The Logistic Regression model resulting from this project is deployed as a flask application on Heroku.
+Feel free to check it out [here](https://diabetes-ml-classifier-jc.herokuapp.com/).

-The Check out the [jupyter notebook](https://github.com/jcummingsutk/diabetes_ml_classifier/blob/master/diabetes_classifier.ipynb) is organized as follows:
+The [jupyter notebook](https://github.com/jcummingsutk/diabetes_ml_classifier/blob/master/diabetes_classifier.ipynb) is organized as follows:

 1. EDA, Understanding the Data